 Put together, they give an added insight into the market.
 If the technical analysis can help the individual decide on entry and exit points, fundamental analysis will aid in finding the long-term potential of the crypto asset.

-- Can I Trade Solely on the Basis of Technical Analysis?
+- Can I Trade Solely Based on Technical Analysis?

 Of course, some traders exclusively rely on Technical Analysis, especially for shorter-term trades.
-In theory, one would combine the Technical with Fundamental Analysis in order to make out the wider context and longer-term prospects of a crypto asset.
+Theoretically, one would combine technical and fundamental analysis to determine a crypto asset’s broader context and longer-term prospects.

 - What are some common mistakes in Technical Analysis?

-The common pitfalls include over-reliance on one indicator, missing the big picture in market trends, and using TA in isolation to external factors such as news or fundamental events taking place within the crypto market space.
+Common pitfalls include overreliance on one indicator, missing the big picture in market trends, and using TA in isolation from external factors such as news or fundamental events in the crypto market.

 - How to Avoid Fake Signals in Technical Analysis?

-For that, a number of indicators must be combined and then cross-checked against each other for signals.
-Also, proper knowledge of the big picture in the market and correct risk-management strategies involving stop-losses will do much to limit any potential loss.
+For that, several indicators must be combined and then cross-checked for signals.
+Proper knowledge of the market’s big picture and correct risk-management strategies involving stop-losses will also help limit potential losses.

 - How often should I do Technical Analysis as a Crypto-Trader?